Obsidian-StudiosInc/ecrire/README.md

 addition to binaries.
 Package will only generate deb and rpm's.

 ## Autotools
-The default build of cmake uses autotools
+By default, cmake uses autotools to build

 ```
 cmake .